|Nutrition Facts (per serving)|

 Add the cornstarch mixture, remaining almond milk, and egg yolks to the saucepan, whisking until combined.

-Cook the pudding over medium heat, stirring constantly, until mixture thickens and bubbles just begin to form on the surface.
+Cook the pudding over medium heat, stirring constantly, until the mixture thickens and bubbles just begin to form on the surface.

 Whisking constantly, turn down the heat to low and cook for about 1 minute more.

 Pour the pudding through a fine sieve into a heatproof dish.

 Place plastic wrap directly on the surface of the pudding to prevent a skin from forming while the pudding cools and thickens.
 Chill at least 2 hours before serving.

-- Fresh fruit such as blueberries, strawberries, cherries, and bananas can be used as a topper or you can layer them in a dessert glass with vanilla pudding.
+- Fresh fruit, such as blueberries, strawberries, cherries, and bananas, can be used as a topper, or you can layer them in a dessert glass with the vanilla pudding.

 - Add crushed nuts or crumble some graham crackers, vanilla wafers, or granola on top for a bit of texture and crunch.
 Be sure to check any additions to ensure they are also dairy free.